hugombarreto/a_star/doc/introduction_to_specializers.rst

 .. note::
-     We don't need to call ``get_ast`` in the specializer as the ``tree`` argument we were receiving, in the transform_ method, was already converted to AST.
+     We don't need to call ``get_ast`` in the specializer as the ``tree`` argument, from the transform_ method, was already converted to AST.

 We can also do something similar in order to count the number of string in the AST.